eoperez/packMonitor/README.md

 #### __Why packMonitor instead of cell-monitor?__
 Simply... to avoid confusion.
 By definition a cell is the smallest structural and functional unit of an system (in this context).
 In my case, I'm creating a powerwall made up of 18650 batteries, those are grouped in parallel and then put in series to obtain final voltage.
 So for this context then:
 * Cell = a single 18650 battery
-* Pack = a group of batteries in parallel
+* Single Battery (a Pack) = a group of batteries in parallel
-* Battery = a group of packs in series to achieve a given voltage.
+* Battery Bank = a group of packs in series to achieve a given voltage.

 In this scenario, I want to measure the pack.